wp-plugins/emma-emarketing-plugin/README.txt

 To insert the form as a **shortcode** within your site, insert [emma_form] within your text editor where you want the form to appear.

+&nbsp;

+For questions or comments visit our [plugin homepage](http://ahsodesigns.com/nashville-wordpress-what-we-do/plugin-development/emma-wordpress-plugin/).

 == Screenshots ==

 1. This is the Account Information tab of the plugin settings, here you enter your account keys and account number, then select the group you wish to add members to.